OsmondJiang/Cognitive-Canvas-MCP/README.md

 ### The Core Difference

-**Without Cognitive Canvas**: AI = Smart autocomplete with no memory or systematic thinking **With Cognitive Canvas**: AI = Research assistant with structured reasoning, persistent memory, and goal-oriented planning
+**Without Cognitive Canvas**: AI = Smart autocomplete with no memory, systematic thinking, or evidence validation **With Cognitive Canvas**: AI = Research assistant with structured reasoning, persistent memory, statistical validation, and evidence-based conclusions

-**Result**: Any AI system becomes capable of PhD-level systematic thinking and research methodology.
+**Result**: Any AI system becomes capable of PhD-level systematic thinking, research methodology, and data-driven analysis with statistical rigor.

 ## 🛠 How to Use It